wix-incubator/repluggable/README.md

 export const Foo : EntryPoint = {
     name: 'FOO',

-    install() {
+    attach() {
-        alert('FOO is here!')
+        console.log('FOO is here!')
     }
 }
 ```

-Usually, a package is an npm project, which exports an array of entry points.
-But it isn't a requirement: entry points can also be part of the main app.
+Usually, pluggable package will be separate npm project, which exports an array of entry points.
+But it is not required: entry points can also be part of the main app.

-## Main application
+## Bootstrapping main application

-This is the React+Redux app that's being composed from packages.
+Main application is the React+Redux app that's being composed from packages.
 Suppose we also have `bar.ts` implemented similarly to `Foo` above.

 `App.tsx`